sublimelsp/LSP/docs/features.md

 ![documentation popup](images/show-docs-popup.png)

-To show the documentation popup you can click the **More**(if available) link in the bottom of the autocomplete, or you can use the default sublime keybinding `f12` to trigger it.
+To show the documentation popup you can click the **More** link in the bottom of the autocomplete, or you can use the default sublime keybinding `f12` to trigger it.

 You can change the default keybinding by remaping the command bellow: